How high are realtors’ and lawyers’ fees in Mauritius? What about other property purchase costs?

 Real estate agent’s fee is generally around 1% of the property value, plus 15% VAT.
 The seller and the buyer are each liable for their own fees.

-As of January 2012, transfer tax is levied at a flat rate of 5% of the property value if the seller has owned the property for more than five years, and at a flat rate of 10% of the property value if the seller has owned the property for less than five years.
+Transfer tax is levied on the property value, and the applicable tax rate varies depending on the how long the property was held by the seller prior to the sale.
+Transfer tax is levied at a flat rate of 5% if the seller has owned the property for more than five years, and at a flat rate of 10% if the seller has owned the property for less than five years.

-The seller obtains a situation plan from a land surveyor and the situation plan generally costs MUR1,500 (US$48).
+The seller obtains a situation plan from a land surveyor and the situation plan generally costs MUR1,500 (US$41).

 Be the first to comment on this article!